lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    deletion may not be done.
 Before deleting a resource policy, please make sure that no users remain under the resource policy.

-If you want to hide or show specific columns, click the gear icon at the bottom right of the table.
+If you want to hide or show specific columns, click the 'Setting (Gear)' at the bottom right of the table.
 This will bring up a dialog where you can select the columns you want to display.

 .. image:: keypair_resource_policy_table_setting.png